3 min read

 Her humor was warm and disarming.
 Her presence reduced fear.
 People relaxed around her.

-Most decisively, she stabilized Peter the Great — a ruler known for volatility, neurological strain, and explosive affect.
+Most decisively, she stabilized Peter the Great — a ruler known for volatility and explosive affect.
 Catherine did not oppose him, correct him, or redirect him through argument.
 She regulated him through steady, attuned presence.

 Ni — Auxiliary